Reconsider your need to travel to Sudan due to the possibility of violent civil unrest and the threat of terrorist attack. See Safety and security

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to get access to your passport by deception.
 If you are forced to hand over your passport, contact an

 Australian Embassy, High Commission or Consulate for advice.

 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

 The currency of Sudan is the Sudanese Pound (SDG).
 Import and export of SDG is prohibited.
 Declare all foreign currency in excess of 10,000 Euros on arrival and departure.

-US dollars are easily exchanged for SDG.
-Bills should be post-2006 series and completely unmarked.
+USD are easily exchanged for SDG.
+Bills must be post-2006 series and completely unmarked.
 Some denominations of SDG banknotes have recently been reissued and old versions withdrawn from circulation.
 Confirm you receive valid banknotes when exchanging currency.

 Expect to pay cash for all purchases, including hotel bills.
 Some major hotels will only accept payment in hard currencies, such as US dollars.
-It is difficult to obtain US dollars once in Sudan.
+It is difficult to get USD once in Sudan.

 Credit, debit and cash cards and travellers cheques are not accepted.
 ATMs that can access international funds are not available.